Review Depression Treatment Options

 The Patient Health Questionnaire-9 (PHQ-9) is a self-assessment module consisting of nine items used to determine if an individual is experiencing a depressive episode.
 In addition, based on the scores assigned to each of the nine items, this handy quiz can also provide a gauge for the severity of the depressive episode.

 The PHQ-9 is based upon the diagnostic criteria for major depressive disorder in the DSM-5.
 The nine symptoms of depression are listed following a question, allowing you to complete the self-assessment tool.
 Using a scale of 0-3 to answer the question can provide an important barometer of whether you are struggling with major depressive disorder.
 A zero indicates the symptom is “not at all” present, and a 3 indicates the symptom present “nearly every day.”
 When 5 or more symptoms are answered in the affirmative, it may indicate the presence of depression.

-The PHQ-9 includes:
+Am I depressed questions.
 Over the last 2 weeks, how often have you been bothered by any of the following problems?

 - Little interest or pleasure in doing things